 Agile process models stress on agility for software development.
 Agility signifies responding to changes quickly and efficiently.
-Possible changes required in software projects are in budget, schedule, resources, technology, requirements and team.
+Possible changes required in software projects are in budget, schedule, resources, technology, requirements, and team.
 These are “reacting” changes on which agile models stress.
-They are called agile golden principles that are defined in agile alliance meeting conducted in 2001.
+They are called agile golden principles that are defined in the agile alliance meeting conducted in 2001.

 Agile teams are supposed to monitor team performance and SW development procedures continuously to perform better and efficient.
-Both qualitative and quantitative techniques are used to estimate and analyse.
-The framework uses feedback loop to permit the agile team and procedures to get better.
+Both qualitative and quantitative techniques are used to estimate and analyze.
+The framework uses a feedback loop to permit the agile team and procedures to get better.
 The teams are typically agile and have management support to employ the XP process model.

 An Improved XP Process Model for Agile Development

 The adaptive process model is a modified approach of the XP model, which is the most widely practiced model among agile models.
 The main phases of the XP model are planning, design, coding, and testing.
 The main phases of the adaptive model are Project Planning, Analysis and Risk Management, Design & Development and Testing